webmaven/conference/conferences/pycon_ve.rst

 anyway, we thought that was the only way the whole community finally met and start doing something bigger.

-Also, we wanted to meassure how big the comminity is or how big it would become, how many people would be or is interested in programming in Python.
+Also, we wanted to measure how big the community is or how big it would become, how many people would be or is interested in programming in Python.

 So, we decided we'll do it around November 2011 and we started planning on December 2011.
-I wrote Wesley Chun to ask him if he would like to come down and speak at our event, he couldn't make it, but he gave me a lot of contacts who would surelly be interested and some of them were in South America.
+I wrote Wesley Chun to ask him if he would like to come down and speak at our event, he couldn't make it, but he gave me a lot of contacts who would surely be interested and some of them were in South America.
 By the beginning of January 2013, I had 2 confirmed international speakers:
-Facundo Batista (Argentina) and Érico Andrei (Brasil) and another one to be confirmed: José Montes de Oca, from Google, thanks to Wesley.
+Facundo Batista (Argentina) and Érico Andrei (Brazil) and another one to be confirmed: José Montes de Oca, from Google, thanks to Wesley.